Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 - Tableau Reader: Let you read files saved in Tableau Desktop.
 - Tableau Public: This is a light verison of Tableau Desktop

+For preparting the tutorial we use both Tableau Desktop and Tableau Online

 # Tableau features

 ![](/research/Images/Tableau_Features.PNG)